 The ball that travels in a projectile motion is traveling in both x (horizontal) and y (vertical) directions.
 These directions are perpendicular to each other and that makes them independent of each other.
 The ball dropped only in a vertical direction will fall just as fast as the one that is launched in a horizontal direction.
 This is because the horizontal direction has no effect on the vertical force of gravity.
-No matter if an object is traveling horizontally or just dropping straight down, gravity has the same effect on either object. ■
+No matter if an object is traveling horizontally or just dropping straight down, gravity has the same effect on either object.

+Materials For Next Week

+For Week 4 , you will need to provide:

+☐ Scissors ☐ Ruler

-- Scissors - Large tub or bowl full of water
+☐ Large tub or bowl full of water

-Ruler

 1. Make a hypothesis: which object will hit the ground first, the heavier more massive object, or the lighter weight object?
 Why?
-Include in your answer which two objects you plan to drop.

-2. Place both objects on a high, flat surface like a table or countertop and push them off at the same time to see which one hits the ground first.
-Repeat 3 more times and write down what you saw.

-3. Is this different than what you predicted?
-How so?

-4. Choose 2 more objects of different masses and repeat the experiment.
+Include in your answer which two objects you plan to drop. om BookShark, LLC 2.
+Place both objects on a high, flat surface like a table or countertop and push them off at the same time to see which one hits the ground first.
+Repeat 3 more times and write down what you saw. oermission fr out written ©2020 by BookShark, LLC.
+All rights reserved.
+Do not copy without written permission from BookShark, LLC 3.
+Is this different than what you predicted?
+How so? ights reserve rk, LLC.
+All r ©2020 by BookSha 4.
+Choose 2 more objects of different masses and repeat the experiment.
 What is your conclusion?

-5. What happens if you drop a flat piece of paper and a shoe at the same time?
-Which one hit the ground first?
-Explain what you think happened.

-Go Back to the Lab Part 2

-6. If you have a smart phone, start recording video in slow motion and capture what happens when both balls are launched from the pad.
-If you do not have a smart phone, perform the experiment over a hard floor and listen to when exactly the balls hit the ground.
-What happened to the balls?

-7. Repeat the experiment 3 more times while recording or listening, and write down what happened.

-8. This test set-up has limitations since you are not using a precise piece of scientific equipment.
-The results will not always be perfect.
+Go Back to the Lab Part 2 ou have a smart phone, start recording video in slow motion and capture what happens when both balls are niched from the pad.
+If you do not have a smart phone, perform the experiment over a hard floor and listen to en exactly the balls hit the ground.
+What happened to the balls? ou have a smart phone, start recording video in slow motion and capture what happens when both balls are named from the pad.
+If you do not have a smart phone, perform the experiment over a hard floor and listen to nched from the pad.
+If you do not have a smart phone, perform the experiment over a hard floor and listen to peat the experiment 3 more times while recording or listening, and write down what happened. s test set-up has limitations since you are not using a precise piece of scientific equipment.
+The results will not ays be perfect.
 However, there is much that can be gained from looking at these results.
-For small variations in results, what are some of the factors that could have caused these variations?
+For small variations in ults, what are some of the factors that could have caused these variations?
 Think about the test set-up.
-How do you think the test could be improved to reduce some of the variables that cause the results to vary?
+How do think the test could be improved to reduce some of the variables that cause the results to vary? s